Where does Green Tea come from?

 - Xinyang Maojian

-Japanese green teas have a thin needle-like shape and a rich, dark green color.
+Japanese green teas have a thin needle-like shape and a rich, dark green colour.
 Unlike Chinese teas, most Japanese teas are produced by streaming rather than pan firing.
-This produces their characteristic color, and creates a sweeter, moe grassy flavor.
+This produces their characteristic colour and creates a sweeter, more grassy flavour.

 Popular Japanese green teas include: